souravmsh/audit-trail/README.md

     show_creator="true"
 />
 ```
-also, you can pass request parameters
+also, you can pass request query parameters:
 ```html

 <x-audit-trail-widget